Magnus Attefall

 GX60 is a ceramic/active-carbon composite media with minimal organic compounds, allowing it to operate effectively across a wider pH range (3-11).
 This makes GX60 suitable for varying water treatment conditions without degradation.

-Odor and bacteria control
+Odour and bacteria control

 Structural integrity